This section will describe Device management in Cacti.

 - Ping or SNMP Uptime - Only one needs to be working for Cacti to collect data

 - SNMP Desc - Query the SNMP sysDecription in cases where the SNMP Uptime OID

 - SNMP GetNext - Query the first available OID in the OID tree for the Device

 Used for certain devices that have limited SNMP support.

 When providing the SNMP credentials, Cacti currently supports the following versions:

 - Version 1 - Rarely used any more.
 Reserved for very old hardware

 - Version 2 - Still very popular, and support 64 bit counters except on Windows

-- Version 3 - Support is provided, but there are presently limitations for example
+- Version 3 - Support is provided, but there are presently a limitation.
+If you

 When providing the SNMP Credentials, Cacti will warn you if you have provided